AmbraCatozzi/ResNet18_Biomedical/MedMNIST_CT_OCT/README.md

 # ResNet18 application to MedMNIST datasets
 The following code is based on the original scripts present in (https://github.com/MedMNIST/MedMNIST), in particular this new code is designed to work only with PyTorch.
 The main differences from the original one are: the introduction of the Early Stopping technique and the implementation of other methods based on the learning rate annealing and the incremental Mini-Batch size.
-The complete datasets descripitions and references are reported in the previous link.
+The complete dataset descripitions and references are reported in the previous link.

 # Code Structure
 * [`medmnist/`](medmnist/):